 Opened the lakeside kitchen wall with an expansive Marvin Multi-slide entry, inviting the beauty and sounds of the lake into the house.

-Partially opened the roofline to provide a private balcony with floating deck to the north end master suite.
+Partially opened the roofline to provide a private balcony with floating deck to the north end primary suite.

 Family gathering spaces